proseline/proseline-next/DESIGN.md

 The server stores keys for reading and writing to projects, encrypted with the customer's **privacy key**.

 The server stores the customer's privacy key, encrypted so that the customer can decrypt it using their **privacy secret**.
-Clients never send privacy secrets to the server.
+Participants never send privacy secrets to the server.

 People connect their clients to their paid accounts by logging in via links e-mailed to them by the server.
 The client signs login requests for using its client key.